Blood in the Bible: What does the Bible say about blood?

 Why Does God Tell Us to Avoid Eating/Shedding Blood In the Bible?

 We have to remember the context of these rules that God gave.
-I think we can extract 3 main reasons why God would not want us consuming blood:
+Here are 3 possible reasons why God would not want us consuming blood:

 1. Diseases-blood carries many diseases.
-God is trying to give dietary laws and so forth to protect His people.
+God is trying to give dietary laws to protect His people.

 As I mentioned in the example with the HIV virus, blood is known to transmit almost any major virus/bacteria in the world.
 My wife is a nurse, and she has to take special precautions and always wear gloves when dealing with patients for this exact reason.
 So God obviously wanted them to control diseases.